Kelley School of Business: History

+21st century

 Completed in 2003, the $33 million Graduate and Executive Education Center provides facilities to the Kelley School's graduate and executive education students.

 In 2003, the Kelley School partnered with the Scotts Miracle-Gro Company to launch Bloomington Brands, a unique brand management work-study program for both undergraduates and MBA students.
 Participating students manage the Osmocote Plant Food brand under contract from Scotts.
 Bob Stohler, a former Scotts executive, instructs and oversees the students.
 Students manage all marketing variables for the Osmocote brand, including the selection of product formulas, sizes, packages, and pricing, as well as the development of marketing strategy, advertising, media purchase and selection, promotional activities, and consumer research.
 Brands students work closely with multiple business functions at Scotts.

-In the summer of 2005, interim Dean Dan Smith was appointed to be the new dean of the school, replacing Dean Dan Dalton who stepped down in 2004.
+In the summer of 2005, interim dean Dan Smith was appointed to be the new dean of the school, replacing Dean Dan Dalton who stepped down in 2004.

-On March 30, 2012, the Kelley School renamed its Undergraduate Building Hodge Hall in honor of James R. Hodge who had given $15 million to help renovate and expand the facility.
+On March 30, 2012, the Kelley School renamed its Undergraduate Building to Hodge Hall in honor of James R. Hodge, who had given $15 million to help renovate and expand the facility.
 The $60 million expansion and renovation of Hodge Hall broke ground in May 2012 and opened in the fall of 2014.
 The Eli Lilly Foundation donated a substantial amount as well.